mmatyas/pegasus-frontend/README.md

 **Build dependencies**

 - C++11 compatible compiler
-- Qt 5.8 or later (5.9 recommended), with the following modules:
+- Qt 5.12 or later, with the following modules:
     - QML and QtQuick2
     - Multimedia
     - SVG
-    - Gamepad
     - SQL (SQLite v3)
+- Either SDL (2.0.4 or later) or Qt Gamepad

 For more information, please see the detailed [build guide](http://pegasus-frontend.org/docs/dev/build).

 **Downloading the source**

 The project uses Git submodules.
-If you cloned the repository recursively, they are automatically cloned as well.
-In case you forget to do that, you can do it manually like this:
+If you've cloned the repository recursively, they are automatically cloned as well.
+In case you forgot to do that, you can do it manually, like this:

 ```sh
 # call this after every repo update